finkandreas/TeaLeaf-Kokkos/README.md

 `profiler_on`

-This option turns the code's coarse grained internal profiler end.
+This option turns the Fortran code's coarse grained internal profiler end.
 Timing information is reported at the end of the simulation in the tea.out file.
 The default is no profiling.

 `verbose_on`